 Software Principles – Section 6

 6 – Software is the technology tool used to interpret the calculation and reporting standards into information that understandable.
 Software is the most critical factor in allowing reserve professionals to comply with Generally Accepted Reserve Study Principles, and therefore software must be capable of making correct calculations in accordance with those standards

-6-1.2 – General Calculations, Component Method – The component method, sometimes referred to as the straight line method, calculates future funding requirements at the individual component level.
-The component method requires an allocation of cash / investments on hand at the time the calculation is made.
+6-1.2 – General Calculations, Component Method – The component method, sometimes referred to as the straight line method or 100% funded method, calculates future funding requirements at the individual component level.
+The component method requires an allocation of cash / investments on hand at the time the calculation is made to all components included in the reserve study.
 Depending on how the cash / investments amounts are allocated, it can result in significant variations in future funding requirements.
 Because this method is subject to manipulation, it is not considered a reliable method and should not be used for budgetary calculations.